openseg-group/openseg.pytorch/README.md

 **Update @ 2019/07/31.**

-We have released the paper [ISA](https://arxiv.org/abs/1907.12273), which is very easy to use and implement while being much more efficient than the conventional self-attention based OCNet or DANet.
+We have released the paper [ISA](https://arxiv.org/abs/1907.12273), which is very easy to use and implement while being much more efficient than OCNet or DANet based on conventional self-attention.

 **Update @ 2019/07/23.**